 Whole proteins are difficult to digest, which is why you want to look for formulas with fully hydrolyzed proteins.
 These formulas have been designed to be more easily digestible by your baby.
 Furthermore, it allows the protein to be absorbed into your baby’s body as opposed to larger protein molecules.

-Lactose is the main source of carbohydrate found in breastmilk.
+Lactose is the main source of carbohydrates found in breast milk.
 Lactose is known as milk sugar; Your baby needs a constant supply of carbohydrates for energy generation and digestion.
-So finding a formula that contains lactose will be a wise idea.
+So finding where they sell formula that contains lactose will be a wise idea.

 Some babies don’t tolerate lactose very well.
 This is commonly seen in premature babies or babies who have recovered from diarrhea.
 It’s also seen in babies who were previously on formulas that contained a reduced amount of lactose.
 If any of these cases align with your baby’s condition, consider getting a formula that’s lactose-reduced.